rubygems/new-index/README.md

 These files have a slightly more complex format, but for consistency they begin with an outer level format that is similar to versions.list, with a space separated key -> values list.
-Not that spaces are allowed in values, but there is only one key -> values list per line (so `split(' ', 2)`).
+Note that spaces are allowed in values, but there is only one key -> values list per line (so `split(' ', 2)`).

 The values format is more complex and presently non-standard, but it is a